foxtrotravi/hello-world/README.md

 # hello-world
 This is my first hello-world repository and tutorial for Github.
+I am trying to learn Github.
+Its really hard.